4 Deep Breathing Exercises for Anxiety Treatment

-The mental disturbance experienced by a person in such states is clearly reflected in his breathing patterns which he could see for himself by becoming a little more conscious of his breathing during such times.
+The mental disturbance experienced by a person in such states is clearly reflected in their breathing patterns which they can see for themselves by becoming a little more conscious of their breathing during such times.

 The question which arises here is can we reverse this process?

 Since our breath is related to our emotional states can we follow a certain breathing pattern to induce any particular emotional response?-The answer is yes!!
 However, it takes a bit practice to achieve that as your mind has been running the show in its way for years it has a great control over you so, I urge you to be persistent with these practices before you expect results.

 You will get instant relief using some of these techniques but, to see permanent changes you will have to practice it for long.

 Working with the Root Cause of Anxiety

 Mindfulness breathing is very much effective in helping anxiety patients because it works on the root cause of the problem.